Akmahmoud2024/thiqah_resources/Angular/SecureConfig/README.md

 ## Usage

-The `ConfigService` from the `thiqah-res` package provides a streamlined way to manage and access your application's configuration settings.
+The `ConfigService` from the `thiqhah-resources` package provides a streamlined way to manage and access your application's configuration settings.
 Here’s a step-by-step guide on how to integrate and use the `ConfigService` in your Angular components.

 ## Example: Displaying Application Configuration Data